-All challenges are initially assessed by the GTC team and a cross government assessment panel of senior officials from:
+All challenges are initially assessed by the GTC team and a cross-government assessment panel of senior officials.

 All challenge owners will get feedback on their proposals, even if they are not selected for funding in the current round.
 Some may be encouraged to apply for the next round of funding.

 3. Phase 1: setting up and running a competition

 Innovate UK supports the GovTech Catalyst to run challenge competitions using the SBRI competition process.
 Businesses are invited to pitch innovative solutions to the challenge.
 Winning pitches get funding from the GovTech Fund to develop their solutions.

 The challenge owner picks the winning solutions from a shortlist created by Innovate UK and reviewed by challenge owners and the GTC team.

 Phase 1 competitions are open for applications for up to 6 weeks.

 The challenge owner supports the competition winners to build a functioning prototype.

 Phase 1 solutions focus on exploring the technical and commercial feasibility of the project, showing how a solution can meet a well-understood set of user needs.